 A preliminary hearing is held before a judge of the Colorado County Court where the felony complaint has been filed.
 During the preliminary hearing, the prosecutor has to show probable cause to continue with the legal proceedings against the defendant.

 The rules of evidence may be more relaxed at a preliminary hearing.
 During the preliminary hearing, the prosecutor may present evidence, including hearsay evidence, which may not be admissible later on at trial.
 The prosecutor may also present evidence such as witness or victim testimony.
 Evidence is viewed in a light favorable to the prosecution.

-The defendant and their criminal defense attorney are present at the preliminary hearing.
+The defendant and his criminal defense attorney are present at the preliminary hearing.
 However, the Colorado DA cannot call the defendant to testify.
 The defendant may have access to limited discovery evidence before the preliminary hearing, to prepare their case.
 The defendant also has the right to cross-examine the witnesses called, and introduce evidence on behalf of the defense.